Me? Put my German shepherd inside a crate? Not me! It’s more of a detention camp, and it’s cruelty.

 - Never leash your dog while inside a crate.

-- Don’t put pee pads inside a German shepherd crate- leaving pee-pads in the crate will entice the dog to soil the kennel – whereas that is not the behaviour you want cultured.
+- Don’t put pee pads inside a German shepherd crate- leaving pee-pads in the crate will entice the dog to soil the kennel – whereas that is not the behavior you want cultured.

-- Never rush the process of crating your German shepherd.
-Be patient don’t push your dog in a crate.
+- Never rush the process to crate your German shepherd.
+Be patient, don’t push your dog in a crate.